 Reeves Farms, Baldwinsville NY

 Reeves Farms has been a partner for over 30 years, growing everything from organic zucchini to pie pumpkins.
 By using sustainable farming methods, Reeves Farms is proud to offer fresh berries and vegetables as well.
-Be sure to grab some fresh produce before heading to the pumpkin patch!
+Be sure to grab some fresh produce after heading to the pumpkin patch!

 AJ Farms, Melrose NY